miLibris/flask-rest-jsonapi/docs/errors.rst

       }
     }

-The "source" field gives information about the error if it is located in data provided or in querystring parameter.
+The "source" field gives information about the error if it is located in data provided or in a query string parameter.

-The previous example displays error located in data provided instead of this next example displays error located in querystring parameter "include":
+The previous example shows an error located in data provided.
+The following example shows error in the query string parameter "include":

 .. sourcecode:: http